dmentx/law-langflow/docs/docs/Getting-Started/getting-started-common-installation-issues.md

 > No module named 'langflow.__main__'
 ```

-1. Run `python -m langflow run` instead of `langflow run`.
+1. Run `python -m langflow-law run` instead of `langflow-law run`.
-2. If that doesn't work, reinstall Langflow with `_python -m pip install langflow --pre -U`.
+2. If that doesn't work, reinstall Langflow Law with `_python -m pip install langflow-law --pre -U`.
-3. If that doesn't work, reinstall Langflow and its dependencies with `python -m pip install langflow --pre -U --force-reinstall`.
+3. If that doesn't work, reinstall Langflow Law and its dependencies with `python -m pip install langflow-law --pre -U --force-reinstall`.

-When you try to run Langflow using the command `langflow run`, you may encounter the following error:
+When you try to run Langflow Law using the command `langflow-law run`, you may encounter the following error:

 ```bash